Elite-Modding-Team/ThaumicTweaker/README.md

 ---

+## CraftTweaker/GroovyScript
+**NOTE:** Scripting methods and their uses can be found on the mod [wiki](https://github.com/Elite-Modding-Team/ThaumicTweaker/wiki).

+- **Collapsing Flux Rift Drops:**
+    - Add additional items that drop when collapsing Flux Rifts using CraftTweaker or GroovyScript
+- **Pech Trades:**
+    - Add and remove Pech trades using CraftTweaker or GroovyScript
+    - Add Pech valued items using CraftTweaker or GroovyScript
+- **Porous Stone Tweaks:**
+    - Add or remove Porous Stone special item drops using CraftTweaker or GroovyScript

+---

 ## General Tweaks
 **NOTE:** All tweaks listed in this category are disabled by default or use Thaumcraft default values.